Chapter 22:

 "…" He eventually pulled her close and rubbed circles into her back.

-She looked up at Zephyr still eyeing her with concern.
-He wasn't stupid.
-He could put two and two together to figure out what'd happened to her and her parents.
+Zeph wasn't stupid.
+He could put two and two together—figure out what'd happened to her and her parents.
 But still, she had to say it.
 She couldn't keep it locked away inside anymore.

-She flinched as lightning struck, bracing herself to continue.
+She flinched as lightning struck, but she kept going.

-"We’d just gotten back from dinner and were standing outside the shop.
+"When we got back, we were in front of the shop.
 It was raining hard, and… a truck… it was going too fast.”

 The memory flashed through her mind—blinding headlights, the deafening screech of tires.
 Her body tensed at the ghost of it.

 “It slammed into us… into the shop.
-Then there was a fire.”
+There was a fire.”

-Her voice cracked and her hand instinctively brushed against her metallic arm.
+Her voice cracked as her hand instinctively brushed against her prosthetic arm.

 “I’m only alive because of these stupid bionics—protected me from getting crushed.
 My parents didn’t make it.
 They were… pronounced dead on the scene.”